jaruserickson/naruto-cv/README.md

  - While in the `dataset/` folder, to retrieve the dataset images and setup the dataset for usage in training, run `make`
  - To clean up the dataset, run `make clean`
 #### Object Detection
- - Modify the paths in `dataset/training/*.config` to use your current path to `detection/` where `/home/jacob/Desktop/code/csc420/naruto-cv/detection` exists.
  - While in the `detection/` folder, after creating the dataset, to setup all models for training and detecting, run `sudo make`

 **Detection**
  - From within `detection/`, run `python3 detect_video.py naruto_chill --detector frcnn` to detect a video from the list below, with any of the detectors: `frcnn`, `ssd`, `yolo`, `retina`.